What are natural gas futures?

 Get started on your path to learn how to trade futures through our introductory video series outlining the first steps in your trading journey.

-Risks of Natural Gas Futures Trading
+Risks of Trading Natural Gas Futures and How to Manage Them

 The primary risk of trading natural gas futures is that the price will go against the trader’s position.
 Having a risk management plan that includes stop losses or a trailing stop, along with appropriate trade sizing can help reduce your financial exposure.